 I paid my fee for 4 Residencies and brought the receipts to the immigration official.
 He checked everything over and took my passports for processing.
 Ugh!
 So scary when you have to turn over your passport.
 What if it gets misplaced!

 I called 2 or 3 weeks later and they were ready!
 So the 4 of us went to Belmopan together to pick them up and celebrate.
-They have a big book of PR (Permanent Residents).
-The officer wrote all of our names in the book and we all had to sign.
-I guess if our passports go down and the computers aren't working, they can just check the book!

 We celebrated by having lunch at Cheers.
 Rex had a gift certificate for a dozen Cheers (famous) brownies, so we picked up those as well.
 All in all a fast trip to immigration and delicious lunch!